KamranAzeem/kubernetes-katas/02-services.md

-# Service Discovery and Loadbalancing
+# Services - Service Discovery and Load balancing
 In almost every Kubernetes cluster, there is an addon called CoreDNS (previously KubeDNS), which provides service discovery within the cluster, using DNS mechanism.
 Every time a *service* is created in kubernetes cluster, it is registered in CoreDNS with the name of the service, it's ClusterIP. e.g. `nginx.default.svc.cluster.local` .
 There will be more on this later.
 Each service will have a name, a clusterIP, and also the list of backends linked with this service.

 The kubernetes *service* also acts as an internal load balancer, when the service has more than one endpoints. e.g. A nginx deployment can have four replicas.
 When exposed as a service, the service will have four endpoints, which are the IP addresses of the pods.
 When this service is accessed by a client (a pod or any other process), the service does load balancing between these endpoints.
 A service and it's endpoints are shown below: